vbarbarosh/workflows/refresh-retry/README.md

 Sometimes a refresh should be stopped completely.
 For example, if the provided `input_url` is no longer accessible.
-In this case, it's better to stop the refresh, until the user updates the model, and display the corresponding
+In this case, it's better to stop the refresh (until the user updates the model) and display the corresponding
 message: "Provided URL is invalid: https://example.com/broken."

 **refresh_at**
-- Next time to start a refresh unconditionally, either due to a retry or a normal refresh time (the decision has already been made, and the result is in the `refresh_at` field)
+- Next time to start a refresh **unconditionally**, either due to a retry or a normal refresh time (the decision has already been made, and the result is in the `refresh_at` field)

 **refresh_attempt_uid**
-- Each refresh process receives a unique token and must stop immediately if the token differs from the one stored in the database.
+- Each refresh process receives a unique token and must stop immediately if the token differs from the one stored in the database (this is a very basic mechanism to cancel currently running refresh process)

 **refresh_attempt_at**
-- Last time a refresh was started
+- Last time a refresh was started (to simplify debugging 🪲)

 **refresh_attempt_no**
 - Each time a new refresh starts, this variable increases
-- Each time a refresh succeeds, this variable resets to zero
+- Only when a refresh succeeds, this variable resets to zero

-**refresh_timeout_at**
+**refresh_deadline_at**
-- The time when the current refresh process will fail with a timeout reason.
+- The time when the current refresh process will fail with a timeout reason

 **refresh_disabled_until_update**
 - When not empty, indicates that the refresh was disabled until the next manual save

 **refresh_disabled_user_friendly_reason**
-- A reason to display to the customer, usually: "Provided URL is invalid: https://example.com/broken"
+- A reason to display to a customer, usually: "Provided URL is invalid: https://example.com/broken"

 ## When to calculate `refresh_at`

-1. When new refresh process starts.
+1. When the new refresh process starts
     - This time, the next `refresh_at` must be calculated by considering the timeout.
 It should start no earlier than the current time plus the timeout.
-2. When refresh process succeeds.
+2. When a refresh process succeeds
     - In the previous step (1), the next `refresh_at` was calculated with the timeout.
 However, the refresh process might succeed much earlier.
 In this case, the next `refresh_at` must be updated to the closest possible next